Environmental Education Center

 Conservation and Natural Resource Officer program

-Lackawanna College offers a unique training opportunity that combines the Police Academy curriculum with a 15-credit semester at the Environmental Education Center for students who wish to pursue careers in the federal, state, county, and municipal park systems.
+Lackawanna College offers a unique one-year training opportunity that combines the Police Academy curriculum with a 16-credit semester at the Environmental Education Center for students who wish to pursue careers in the state, county, and municipal park systems.

 Newsletter and Mailing List